Geonovum/IMX-Metadata/Metadata_extensie.md

 ad 3,4: The metadata or in this case lineage model is modelled independently from the product model.
 Both are 'loosely' connected.

-An approach to these requiremnst can be found in the [[Property-Stereotype-for-Metadata]].
+An approach to these requirements can be found in the [[Property-Stereotype-for-Metadata]].
 This publication presents an UML extension through a stereotype `«propertyMetadata»` and a tagged value `metadataType`.
 An example is presented below.

 <figure id="Figure_1">
 <img src="media/example_extension.png" alt="">